pulpgrinder/sic-transit/documentation.md

 `const firstSic = new SicTransit("#firstcontainer", ".demopanel");`

-This has already been done for you in the demo below.
-In fact, there are two instances of Sic Transit in the demo, `firstSic` and `secondSic`.
-Both of these have been preloaded with `.demopanel` `divs` in the HTML markup for the page -- `#panel1` through `#panel4` in `#firstcontainer`, for `firstSic` and  `#panel5` through `#panel8` in `#secondcontainer` for `secondSic`.
-There's also a "loose" `div` at the bottom with the id `#panel9` (we'll be adding this to one of our containers later).
-As you can see, there's no problem having multple instances of Sic Transit on the same page.
+This has already been done for you on this demo page. `firstSic` has been preloaded with `.demopanel` `divs` in the HTML markup for the page -- `#panel1` through `#panel4`.
+There are also some  "loose" `divs` at the bottom, `#panel5` and `#panel6` (we'll be adding these to the container later).

+There's no problem having multple instances of Sic Transit on the same page.

-Later we'll see how to generate panels dynamically, turn `divs` elsewhere on the page (such as the "loose div" `#panel9` at the bottom of the page) into Sic Transit panels and move them into a Sic Transit container, and transfer panels between instances of Sic Transit.
+Later we'll see how to generate panels dynamically or turn `divs` elsewhere on the page (such as the "loose divs"  at the bottom of the page) into Sic Transit panels and transfer them into a Sic Transit container.

 Sic Transit does not have (or need) "teardown" or "destroy" methods -- instances of Sic Transit are removed by the normal JavaScript garbage collection process when the last reference to them disappears.